syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if the supplied startDate is not a valid date.
+&#35;VALUE! - occurs if the supplied startDate is not a valid date.

-#VALUE! - occurs if the supplied Months argument is non-numeric.
+&#35;VALUE! - occurs if the supplied Months argument is non-numeric.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/10.1.png](Calculate-functions_images/Calculate-functions_img174.png)

+_EDATE_

 ### EOMONTH